cairo-book/cairo-book/src/ch05-03-method-syntax.md

 {{#include ../listings/ch05-using-structs-to-structure-related-data/no_listing_07_impl_bad_practice_generic/src/lib.cairo:good_implementation}}
 ```

 Here we use a generic trait so that `area` is an _associated function_ associated with the type `T`.
-This way `area` is associated with one and only one type in each `impl` code bloc.
+This way `area` is associated with one and only one type in each `impl` code block.
 Using a generic trait is possible because we can compute the area of a `Rectangle` and `Circle`.

 However, when the functions are each specific to a certain type you **have to** declare multiple traits and implementations as seen below.